 Transfer Tape

-You can even use alternatives to transfer tape as it can become expensive if you craft frequently.
-Read my post on How to Use Adhesive Vinyl Without Transfer Tape for more information.
+You can even use alternatives to transfer tape, as it can become expensive if you craft frequently.
+Learn more about transfer tape in my post, How to Use Adhesive Vinyl Without Transfer Tape.

 Alignment Grid Application Tape for Silhouette Cameo, Cricut Adhesive Vinyl for Decals,Signs, Windows, Stickers